-Mr. Chung Pui Lam

-Mr. Lam Tak Shing, Harry

-Mr. Chan Fai Yue, Leo
+Mr. Chung Pui Lam Mr. Lam Tak Shing, Harry Mr. Chan Fai Yue, Leo

-In accordance with Bye-laws 87(1) of the Company's Articles of Association, Ms. Shui Wai Mei and Mr. Chan Fai Yue, Leo will retire from office at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.
+In accordance with Bye-laws 87(1) of the Company's Articles of Association, Mr. Sheung Shing Fai and Ms. Siu Nina Margaret will retire from office at the forthcoming annual general meeting and, being eligible, offer themselves for re-election.

 Amongst the executive directors, Mr. Siu Paul Y., Ms. Shui Wai Mei and Mr. Sheung Shing Fai have each entered into a service contract with the Company for an initial fixed term of three years commencing from 22 June 2001 while Ms. Siu Nina Margaret has entered into a service contract with the Company for an initial fixed term of three years commencing from 7 July 2005.
 Such contracts will continue thereafter until terminated by not less than three months' notice in writing served by either party on the other.
-Each of these directors is entitled to a basic salary, which is determined on the basis of his/her qualification, experience, involvement in and contribution to the Company and by reference to the market rate (subject to annual increment of not more than 15% of the annual salary of the relevant directors immediately prior to such increase).
+Each of these directors is entitled to a basic salary, which is determined on the basis of his/her qualification, experience, involvement in and contribution to the Company and by reference to the market rate.
+In addition, the executive directors are also entitled to a management bonus of a sum at the discretion of the directors.
+An executive director may not vote on any resolution of the directors regarding the amount of the management bonus payable to him.